 One of the primary goals of ADNI is to improve the efficiency of clinical trials of AD-modifying treatments.
 Selection of the study population and development of more sensitive outcome measures are two approaches to increasing the power of clinical trials and therefore reducing the number of participants required, the length of time required before a disease-modifying effect is observed, and therefore the overall cost.
+With the advent of early intervention trials, the prediction challenge has shifted toward detecting persons with normal cognition who are likely to progress to MCI or even AD within the time frame of the clinical trial.
+This involves the selection of a subset of those subjects who harbor AD pathology but to present no clinical manifestation of the disease.
 This section details the results of studies examining the use of structural, fluid, and genetic biomarkers in the improvement of clinical trial efficiency.